 S = Simple

-2. Upload Attractive & Clean Profile Pic
+2. Upload Attractive and Clean Profile Pic

 Now that we have sorted creating unique and simple usernames on social media the next is using an attractive and clean pic as your profile picture.
 Note that I mentioned an attractive and clean picture.
 This is because any pic you choose is useless if it doesn’t have these 2 qualities.

 You don’t want to upload a pic that people or your followers find it difficult to see clearly neither do you want a pic where you look ugly.
 My best advice here is to snap or go to the studio and take some shots preferably after you just barb your hair and trim your beards.
-After taking many shots, you can now choose the one that stands out for you for uploads.

 3. Create an Attractive Bio